Firm-worker hypergraphs: Discrete matching

-Notice that the notion of stability is stronger than the core in discrete matching.
-The set of stable matchings defined by Definition \ref{stability} is called the core defined by weak domination in \cite{RS90}.
+The notion of stability is stronger than the core in discrete matching.
+The set of stable matchings defined by Definition \ref{stability} is called the core defined by weak domination in \cite{RS90} and the set of stable$^*$ matchings in \cite{EO04}.
 Stable matchings are characterized as fixed points of certain operators; see \cite{A00}, \cite{F03}, \cite{EO04,EO06}, and \cite{HM05}, among others.

 A firm-worker hypergraph is a hypergraph $(F\cup W,\mathcal{E})$ in which each vertex $j\in F\cup W$ is either a firm or a worker, and each edge contains one firm and its possible employees: $\mathcal{E}=\{\{f\}\cup S|f\in F \text{ and } S\in \mathcal{Y}_f\}$.
 Notice that a set of a firm's possible employees is a satisfactory set for this firm in discrete matching.